Empowering WebAssembly with Thin Kernel Interfaces: An Interface for Linux:

 \subsection{External Parameters}

-The \sysname specification includes methods for supporting application-external host parameters like command-line arguments and environment variables within the sandbox.
+The \sysname specification includes methods for supporting external host parameters like command-line arguments and environment variables within the application sandbox.

 \paragraph{Command-line Arguments} \sysname transparently supports transfer of command-line arguments from the host to the application.
-To minimize state and increase safety in the engine, \sysname delegates the ownership of these variables to the standard library Wasm code.
+To minimize state and increase safety in the engine, \sysname delegates the ownership of these variables to the standard library.
 On startup, the standard library allocates an appropriately sized argument vector using two API methods -- \texttt{get\_argc} and \texttt{get\_argv\_len}.
 Safe copying of each argument into the \sysname process is performed post-allocation using a \texttt{copy\_argv} method.
 As a result, any security vulnerabilities exposed through buffer overflows during parsing remain entirely contained within the sandbox.

 \paragraph{Environment Variables} Initialization of environment variables works similarly to command-line arguments in \sysname, where values are not inherited from the parent shell for security reasons but rather explicitly specified when invoking the engine.
-However, a subtle edge-case arises when executing programs internally invoke \texttt{execve} (a common occurrence for \texttt{fork-exec}), which must pass virtual environment variables to the child \sysname process as opposed to the host engine.
-One potential solution for engines that initialize \sysname environment variables through a command line argument is to append the current virtual environment to the \texttt{argv} when invoking a \sysname binary.
-An alternative elegant engine-agnostic technique we adopt is to use a shared-memory segment identifiable by the \sysname process ID to store the virtual environment state before invoking the host \texttt{execve} call.
-The \sysname process startup sequence picks up this shared-memory segment and uses it to initialize its initial virtual environment.
+However, a subtle edge-case arises when executing programs internally invoke \texttt{execve}, which must pass virtual environment variables to the child \sysname process as opposed to the host engine.
+One solution for engines is to forward the current virtual environment as command-line arguments when invoking a \sysname binary.
+An alternative elegant engine-agnostic technique we adopt is to use a unique \textit{shared-memory segment} encoded with the \sysname process ID to store the virtual environment state before invocation of \texttt{execve}, which is picked up by the child process on startup.